CyVerse-learning-materials/SciApps_guide/step4.rst

 *Step 2: Creating a Workflow*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This step will show you how to build a workflow from above loaded history.
+This step will show you how to build a workflow from the loaded history.
 Assume we just want to use EMMAX for association analysis.

    1. Check the checkbox for step 1, 2, 3, and 6 in the History panel